kennethreitz-archive/.com/content/posts/121126-open-source.rst

 Treat your `teams like open teams <http://tomayko.com/writings/adopt-an-open-source-process-constraints>`_  and your `codebases like open codebases <http://tom.preston-werner.com/2011/11/22/open-source-everything.html>`_.
 All of these communication problems will naturally erode because they don't have a choice.

 Attention is the only true currency we have in life.
-What do you have to lose?
+Constrain yourself.